JNavas2/Page-Mail/README.md

 - Any text you’ve selected
 - The page URL

 Perfect for sharing articles, research, or anything you find online—right from your browser!
-It now supports both Gmail® and Outlook®.
+Supports both Gmail® and Outlook®.

 ---